-- 1 Consider whether any students' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration. - 2 Advise students, where appropriate, of the opportunities to take their exam or assessment at a later date. - 3 Ensure that scripts are stored under secure conditions. - 4 Return scripts to awarding organisations in line with their instructions.
+- 1 Consider whether any students' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply to the relevant awarding organisation for special consideration. - 2 Advise students, where appropriate, of the opportunities to take their exam or assessment at a later date. - 3 Ensure that scripts are stored under secure conditions. - 4 Return scripts to awarding organisations in line with their instructions.
 Never make alternative arrangements for the transportation of completed exam scripts, unless told to do so by the awarding organisation.